andkirby/commithook/README.md

 # PHP CommitHOOKs
 The main purpose of this project is checking coding standards at first for PHP files.

+## Set up GIT hooks

+To set up GIT hooks you have to set up your commit-msg and pre-commit files.
+If you placed commithook project into the same projects root directory and you have just to copy such from commithook directory into yourproject/.git/hooks.
+In other cases please set up them manually.

 ## Configuration

 ### How to use configuration layers